Bertram Schäfer

 Bertram Schäfer (born 18 March 1946, in Bitburg) is a German racing driver.
 He won the German Formula Three Championship in 1976 and 1978.
 He also raced at the Norisring for one round of the Volkswagen Scirocco R-Cup in 2010.

-Bertram Schafer became the owner of Bertram Schafer Racing, a successful European F3 Championship team.
+Bertram Schafer became the owner of Bertram Schäfer Racing, a successful European F3 Championship team.
 In 2002, he was one of the judges at Red Bull’s Formula One Driver Search program.